The Smurfs merchandising: Smurfs in theme parks

 At Movie Animation Park Studios in Malaysia since 2017, Blast Off Zone hosts four attractions and animations Smurf.

-Dream Island

-Scheduled for 2019, Dream Island in Moscow will offer Smurfs Village, a recreation of the village Smurf.
+Dream Island in Moscow, opened in 2020, offers Smurfs Village, a recreation of the village Smurf.

+Dream City in Shanghai, opened in 2020, offers recreation of the village Smurf and Gargamel's House.

+Majaland Gdańsk in Gdańsk, opened in 2024, offers rides themed after Smurfs.